pombase/website/src/docs/about/index.md

 %%if db=PomBase
-PomBase accelerates discovery in fundamental biology as the comprehensive knowledgebase for the fission yeast Schizosaccharomyces pombe.
+PomBase accelerates discovery in fundamental biology as the comprehensive knowledgebase for the fission yeast *Schizosaccharomyces pombe*.
 Building on FAIR principles, we deliver expert literature curation, high-quality genome annotation, and access to large-scale experimental datasets, complemented by intuitive analysis tools.
-Through community engagement and integration with global resources, PomBase empowers researchers to interrogate gene function, generate new insights, and connect discoveries in S. pombe to broader questions in health, disease, and evolution.
+Through community engagement and integration with global resources, PomBase empowers researchers to interrogate gene function, generate new insights, and connect discoveries in *S. pombe* to broader questions in health, disease, and evolution.  %%end db=PomBase
-%%end db=PomBase

 %%if db=JaponicusDB
 ${database_name} is the comprehensive model organism knowledgebase for the fission yeast *${genus_and_species}*, which aims to standardise, integrate, display, and disseminate biological knowledge and datasets to the wider scientific community, making a wide range of data-types from large and small-scale publications [FAIR](https://pubmed.ncbi.nlm.nih.gov/26978244/).